Addepar/ember-table/README.md

 To create a new release, run `yarn run release`.
 To do a dry-run: `yarn run release --dry-run`.
 The tool will prompt you to select the new release version.

+**You must be a member of the @Addepar/web-core team on GitHub to bypass master branch protection.**

 ### Generating documentation.

 This library is documented using Ember Addon Docs. v0.6.3+ of that library